Tom-Draper/Fantasy-Top-Players/README.md

 As the official Fantasy website uses a large amount of JavaScript, web scraping required using the Selenium web driver.
 This means the program takes a while to run as many webpages are fetched, especially when retriving the top 15+ teams.
 It seems each additional user accounts team adds an extra ~3 seconds to runtime.
 I aim to improve the efficiency of this implementation in future.

 Currently the maximum number of accounts to include is 41.
-I also aim to address this in future.
+I aim to increase this in future.

 -------------------------------------------------------